Skip to main content

 Laravel Octane Support:

-If Laravel Octane is installed, Flux-Orbit automatically uses it for high-performance serving:
+If Laravel Octane is installed, Deploy with Git automatically uses it for high-performance serving:

 # Install Octane in your Laravel project